-- Addressing national court issues as they occur, and developing solutions to those problems; - Placing practical products in the hands of the judges and court staff who can most benefit from them; - Making sure that effective approaches in one state court are quickly and economically shared with other courts nationwide; - Supporting national, regional, and in-state educational programs to speed the transfer of solutions to issues shared by courts across the nation; and, - > Supporting national technical assistance targeted at specific issues in the courts.
+- > Addressing national court issues as they occur, and developing solutions to those problems; - > Placing practical products in the hands of the judges and court staff who can most benefit from them; - Making sure that effective approaches in one state court are quickly and economically shared with other courts nationwide; - > Supporting national, regional, and in-state educational programs to speed the transfer of solutions to issues shared by courts across the nation; and, - > Supporting national technical assistance targeted at specific issues in the courts.

 SJI has supported numerous grants to state courts and court-support organizations that have improved the administration of justice in the United States.
-These include projects that have enabled the state courts to respond to the opioid crisis; address the impact of human trafficking; improve services for our military families; reengineer to improve efficiency and effectiveness; improve court security; promote fiscally-sound and data-driven policies and practices on sentencing; and provide assistance to improve access to justice.
-SJI has also supported many worthwhile projects that have enhanced state court performance and accountability.
+These include projects that have enabled the state courts to: respond to the opioid crisis; address mental health issues; adapt to the COVID-19 pandemic; identify victims of human trafficking; improve services for military families; improve court security; promote fiscally-sound and data-driven policies and practices on sentencing; and provide assistance to enhance access to justice.
+SJI has also supported many worthwhile projects that have promoted state court performance, accountability, and the use of innovative technology to transform the business of courts.

 SJI's federal mission to support the state courts is critical to the successful implementation of federal policies and programs, most recently in the areas of social services programs and automated justice information systems development.
-State court proceedings and court-based programs are the lynchpin for implementation of timely child placement decisions, civil protection orders, and criminal prosecutions.
-SJI grants improve these systems at the local, state, and national levels.
+In almost 300 provisions of federal law, there are obligations, affirmative and negative, on state courts.
+This is in addition to federal policy through regulations, policy statements, and other pronouncements.
+For example, state courts are involved in federal subjects such as child welfare, civil protection orders, crime control, national security, consumer protection, and land and water management.
+SJI grants enable the state courts to better meet these federal obligations.